 Many women experience swollen legs and feet during pregnancy.
 Standing for long periods of time and being physically active may contribute to swelling.
 Consuming too much salt and too little potassium may play a role as well.
 Some pregnant women notice that heat aggravates swelling.
 Usually, some swelling during pregnancy is expected and is not a cause for concern.
-However, severe swelling or sudden swelling may be a sign of a dangerous condition called preeclampsia.
+However, sudden swelling or severe swelling in the feet during pregnancy indicates a potentially dangerous condition called preeclampsia.
 Alert your doctor immediately if severe or sudden swelling develop during pregnancy.

 What Is Preeclampsia?

 Some women who have swollen feet during pregnancy may have preeclampsia, a potentially dangerous condition that causes high blood pressure.
 Untreated preeclampsia can damage the kidneys and liver, and it can even be deadly.
 Other preeclampsia symptoms include nausea, headache, difficulty breathing, abdominal pain, blurred vision, abdominal pain, and water retention.
 Preeclampsia develops after 20 weeks of pregnancy.
 If you experience these symptoms, report them to your doctor immediately.

 Lymphedema is a condition that results in fluid build-up when the lymph system of the body is blocked or damaged.
 Cancer and cancer treatment are two potential causes of lymphedema.
 When lymph fluid is trapped, your legs, feet, and arms may swell.
 Lymphedema treatment involves performing certain exercises to help move lymph throughout the body.
 Lymphatic massage is another treatment for lymphedema.
 A pneumatic compression device is a machine that pumps air into a sleeve placed over an arm or a leg.
 The pressure exerted on the limb facilitates the movement of lymph and helps relieve swelling.